HCLOpenBMC/documents/design/EEPROM-byte-type-identification.md

 ## Proposed Design

-This document proposes a new design engaging the FRU device to read the EEPROM device byte, single byte or two byte from the machine layer.
+This document proposes a new design engaging the FRU device to find the EEPROM device byte type, as single byte or two byte from the machine layer and read this device byte type via D-bus.

-This implementation is proposed to initiate the service from entity-manager configuration file, the service is initiate when the flag is set(machine specific) and which identifies whether this particular machine has single byte EEPROM or two byte EEPROM. then this EEPROM device type will be updated in the dbus property by entity-manager.

-In machine layer, EEPROM device byte type(single byte or two byte) can be identified using platform specific service from NIC manufacturer information.
-This service will be specific and installed in machine layer.

 The implementation flow of EEPROM byte type identification:

-1) In entity-manager json configuration file, creates a flag to enabling the service file, which is initiate when the flag is set.
+1) The flag has been created to enable the EEPROM device byte identification service in entity-manager config file.

-2) Whenever the flag is set in entity-manager configuration, the particular machine specific code will be be executed otherwise the existing logic executes.
+2) If the flag is set in entity-manager configuration, the particular machine specific service will be be executed.
+If not set the existing logic will be executed.

-3) The sevice or script output(single byte or two byte) was given back to the service, where it's initiated.

-4) Then the service or script output populates the EEPROM byte type in dbus property by entity-manager.
+3) The platform specific service shall execute the script which parses the NIC manufacturer information like Broadcom or Mellanox from NIC information and get the EEPROM device byte type can be identified as single byte (Broadcom) or two byte(Mellanox).

+4) This service will return the output (single byte or two byte) to the service initiated from FruDevice and get the byte type using sdbusplus call and updated those byte type information in FruDevice D-bus.

-5) Finally the FRU device application will read from the dbus property and update which type of EEPROM either single byte EEPROM or two byte EEPROM in our yosemitev2 machine.
+5) Finally the FRU device will read and use the byte type(single byte or two byte)from the D-bus.

 This byte type identification logic in entity-manager should be generic for all the platforms.